DoctorBlue/Zelda-Kata/readme.md

 ﻿# The Legend of Zelda Combat Kata
 Blah blah description here.

-A detailed description of the Zelda combat / counter engine is availble in [engine-detail.md](./engine-detail.md).
+A detailed description of the Zelda combat / counter engine is available in [engine-detail.md](./engine-detail.md).
 It's not necessary to know every aspect of the engine to complete the Kata, but may provide insight or sate curiosity.

 # TODO